-All our software is available through the lab bitbucket page: https://bitbucket.org/regulatorygenomicsupf/
+Our software is available through the web page: https://github.com/comprna/

 Software, databases and web services provided by the group:

 - SUPPA: a tool for the fast calculation of alternative splicing patterns and differential splicing across at event and transcript level across multiple conditions from RNA-Seq data (source code) (Alamancos, Pagès et al. 2015) See new developments in this preprint.

 - SPADA Notebook of Climente-Gonzalez et al. 2017.
 Software tools to describe transcript isoform switches per patient and calculating their functional impacts.

 - MIRA (Mutation identification for RNA alterations). (soon available on biorxiv).

 - MoSEA: Motif Scan and Enrichment Analysis tool (Used in Sebestyen et al. 2016, Trincado et al. 2017, Middleton et al. 2017) (source code).

 - Junckey: Tool-set for the analysis of RNA-seq read junction clusters (source code).